mess42/pyrate/README.md

 In the future it may be necessary to change the versions of numpy and scipy appropriatly.

-Additional Notes for Windows 64 (not tested, yet)
+Additional Notes for Windows 64 (probably obsolete and untested)
 -----------------------------------------

 For win64 you also need to take care of additional scipy support: